 Hiring a Contractor: Protect Your Project with a Solid Agreement

-Want to fix your bathroom?
-Get a new countertop or cabinets for your kitchen?
-If you’re not a DIY carpenter, most real estate owners or developers have to hire a contractor to complete their projects.
-It is important to hire a contractor that you can trust.
-It is important to have a well structured agreement with a contractor, even the ones you trust, just in the unfortunate but all too common scenario where your project faces an unexpected hiccup.
+Want to fix your bathroom, get a new countertop, or replace cabinets in your kitchen?
+If you’re not wanting to DIY your home projects, real estate owners or developers have to hire a contractor to complete it for them.
+It’s crucial to hire a contractor you can trust.
+Even with a trusted contractor, having a well-structured agreement is essential, especially in the unfortunate yet common scenario where your project encounters an unexpected setback.
+On the contrary, you can learn more about Firing a Contractor: What You Need to Know Before You Terminate, read our article!

-A common issue is when you want to fire your contractor but the contract doesn’t set forth a clear process - or worse yet, there is no contract.
-Without legal guidance and advice, you risk paying for unfinished or subpar work.
-That’s why having an experienced real estate attorney such as GLO review or draft your contractor agreement is essential to protect your interests and reduce stress.
+A common issue is when you want to fire your contractor but the contract doesn’t set forth a clear process- or worse yet, there is no contract.
+Without legal guidance, you risk paying for unfinished or subpar work.
+Having an experienced real estate attorney at GLO review or draft your contractor agreement is essential to protect your interests and make your home projects go smoothly.

 What happens when, three months into your project, the price of materials skyrockets, the contractor’s employees quit, or they start to deviate from the design you gave them?
 The answer to any of the questions may be complex, but they all start in the same place, what does your contract say?
-These projects are complicated and expensive.
-The owners that get burned by bad contractors are the ones that did not have a well drafted agreement for their unique project.
-It is important to protect yourself by consulting with an experienced real estate attorney, like GLO.
+The owners who suffer losses due to unscrupulous contractors are those who lacked a well-crafted agreement tailored to their specific project.
+It is crucial to safeguard yourself by seeking professional legal advice from an experienced real estate attorney.

 A change order is a formal amendment to a construction contract that modifies the contractor’s scope of work.
 These changes are common due to the complex and evolving nature of construction projects-it's rarely possible to foresee every issue or variable from the start.
 Change orders are used to address design changes, plan ambiguities, cost reductions, or unforeseen conditions.
 To manage these adjustments effectively, it’s essential that the construction contract includes clear procedures for approving and documenting changes.
 A well-drafted change order clause provides a structured process for negotiating, authorizing, and pricing any modifications to the original scope.